Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/project_description.rst

 - **Grade 5.25**: Avoid obstacles and reach the starting region whilst being airborne
 - **Grade 5.5**: Land on the take-off pad
 - **Grade: + 0.25**: Detect and pass through the pink square during flight from the starting region towards the landing region
-- **Grade: + 0.25**: Pass through the location of the pink square during flight from the landing region towards the take-off region
+- **Grade: + 0.25**: Pass through the location of the pink square during flight from the landing region towards the starting region

 Hardware Task overview
 -----------------------